Duck, You Sucker!: Plot

 After escaping on a motorcycle, John and Juan hide in the animal coach of a train.
 It stops to pick up the tyrannical Governor Don Jaime, who is fleeing (with a small fortune) from revolutionary forces.
 As the train is ambushed, John lets Juan choose between shooting Jaime or accepting a bribe from him.
 Juan kills Jaime, also stealing the governor's spoils.
 Juan and John decide to flee to America with the money, but as the door opens, Juan is greeted by the revolutionaries.
 The money is taken away by the revolutionaries, so Juan and John are forced to stay in Mexico.

 On a train with commanders of the revolution, John and Juan are joined by Dr. Villega, who has escaped.
 John alone knows of Villega's betrayal.
-Pancho Villa's forces will be delayed by 24 hours, and a train carrying 1000 soldiers and heavy weapons, led by Ruiz, will arrive that evening, which will surely overpower the rebel position.
-John suggests they rig a locomotive with dynamite and send it head on.
+Pancho Villa's forces will be delayed by twenty-four hours, and a military train will arrive that evening carrying over a thousand soldiers and heavy weapons, led by Ruiz, which will surely overpower the rebel position.
+John suggests they rig a locomotive with dynamite and send it head-on.
 He requires one other man, but instead of picking Juan, who volunteers, he chooses Villega.
 Villega realizes that John knows of the betrayal, but does not judge him.
-John pleads with him to jump off the locomotive before it hits the army's train, but Villega feels guilty and stays on board.
-John jumps in time, and the trains collide, killing Villega and several Mexican soldiers.
+John begs him to jump off the locomotive before it hits the army's train, but Villega feels guilty and stays on board.
+John jumps in time and the trains collide, killing Villega and many Mexican soldiers.

 The revolutionaries' ambush is successful, but as John approaches to meet Juan, he is shot by Ruiz.
 Enraged, Juan kills Ruiz with a machine gun.
-As John lies dying, he continues to have memories of Nolan, and of a woman they both apparently loved.
-Juan kneels by his side to ask about Villega.
+As John lies dying, Juan kneels by his side to ask about Villega.
 John only says that Villega died a hero of the revolution.
-As Juan goes to seek help, John sets off a second charge he secretly laid in case the battle went badly.
+As Juan goes to seek help, John relives a memory of Nolan, and of a woman they both apparently loved, before letting off a second charge he secretly laid in case the battle went badly.
 Horrified, Juan later stares at John's burning remains and forlornly asks, "What about me?"